Unsub Extender: a Python-based web application for visualizing Unsub data: Left Hand Panel

 \subsection{Sliders}

 After an overview of the graphs, a user may want to filter the data to more deeply focus on a certain area of interest.

-Dual-sided sliders can be seen in pink on the left-hand side of Figure \ref{fig:full_screenshot} and allow for easy investigation and filtering based on measures such as price, cost-per-use rank, downloads, citations, authorships, weighted usage, Open Access percentage, and Subscribed status.
+Dual-sided sliders can be seen in red on the left-hand side of Figure \ref{fig:full_screenshot} and allow for easy investigation and filtering based on measures such as price, cost-per-use rank, downloads, citations, authorships, weighted usage, Open Access percentage, OA + backfile percentage, and Subscribed status.
 Changing any of the criteria will automatically update all graphs and tables as well, with only those data points matching the specified criteria included in subsequent analysis.
+Filters work as a cumulative AND, so setting multiple filters and criteria reduce the data points to those which satisfy \emph{all} conditions.